Saturday, September 29, 2007

 You probably won't see that T-shirt hanging from a kiosk in the Crenshaw District or on 125th Street in Harlem, but merchandise marketing black women’s interracial relationships may be coming to a cyber store near you.

-“Looking for Mr. White” tees for black women.
+Earlier this year, I joked about creating a line of “Looking for Mr. White” tees for black women.
 My idea was a tongue-in-cheek response to the proliferation of black male/white female couplings, and also a nod to what I called the “Something New Movement” — an increased number of sisters choosing to date outside the race.

-blog Black Female Interracial Marriage appears to be on the verge of a similar movement – branding colorblind love.
+The blog Black Female Interracial Marriage appears to be on the verge of a similar movement – branding colorblind love.
 Created by Evia, a black woman married to a white man, the site recently posted information on this campaign: “Sistas, what words would scream IR interest yet be subtle enough for you as a bw to wear or have on your totebag?”
 Evia asks.
 “I will be selling gear (tote bags, caps, shirts, etc.) here that will signal to others in a subtle way that you are receptive to the possibility of an IR relationship of varied types.”

 I must confess, reading Evia’s blog has become a guilty pleasure for me.
 The sidebar of her site features photos of famous and not-so-famous sisters happily embracing their white partners.
 Evia often pontificates on the beauty and desirability of black women, and encourages her readers not to limit their dating options to black men.
 She comes across as the Harriet Tubman of outmarriage, leading her charges to the Promised Land of Interracial Love.